Neutrino mass observables and non-Hermitian version of Type-I seesaw model: Neutrino mass from non-Hermitian extension of neutral fermionic Lagrangian

 \subsection{Case for three generation of neutrinos}

 In order to verify the results of experiments related to neutrino phenomenology, it is necessary to calculate neutrino masses for three generations of neutrinos.
 In this case $h$ and $\eta$ are $(3\times 3)$ complex matrices having $18$ real parameters each.
-The characteristic equation in diagonalizing the mass matrix given by eq.(\ref{eq:mL} ) for $N=3$ is given by,
+The mass eigenvalues of eq.(\ref{eq:mL}) for $N=3$ are given by the roots of the equation \cite{powell2011calculating},

 where $m_{\pm}$ is given in eq.(\ref{eq:mpm}).
 After simplification the mass eigenvalues are given by,

 where

 From eq.(\ref{eq:m1m2m3}) the sum of three neutrino masses can be verified to be,